meghavx/guess8/README.md

 ## Features

+- Built with TypeScript for type safety and robust code
 - Guess the word letter by letter
 - Instant visual feedback for correct and incorrect guesses
 - Farewell message appears whenever a wrong guess eliminates a language